puetzp/prometheus-http-query/README.md

 ## Tests

 In order to run all tests a Prometheus server must be running at `http://localhost:9090`.
-No special configuration is required at this point.
+No special configuration is required at this point, simply run: `cargo test`

-Run: `RUSTFLAGS="--cfg unsound_local_offset" cargo test`

 ## Contributing